 Flat batteries always occur at the worst possible time.
 You're off to pick up the kids from school.
 You're running late for a business meeting.
 You need to catch a plane.
 But you've turned the key or pressed the 'start' button and… nothing.
 Your car battery is dead and you're going nowhere fast.

-11 things to watch out for when jump-starting a battery
+11 things to watch out for when jump-starting a car

 - First, read your car's manual to see if there are specific instructions for your model.
 For example, some modern cars have two batteries – one that is used for starting and another to maintain the car's electronics.
 So you'll need to know which is which.

-- Be wary when jump-starting cars with engine management systems – careless jump-starting, particularly if the leads are allowed to spark, can cause damage to the car’s electronic components.
+- Be wary when jump-starting cars – careless jump-starting, particularly if the leads are allowed to spark, can cause damage to the car’s electronic components.
 Some cars, such as certain BMWs, are fitted with special connectors to allow jump-starting, and on these models the jump leads should only be connected to the special terminals provided.
 Again, you'll find details in your manual.